Case Details

 What Were the Key Legal Issues?

-The amendment application turned on the court’s discretion under O 9 r 14 of the Rules of Court 2021.
-The Registrar framed three principal questions.
-First, whether the disputed amendments were sought at a late stage of the proceedings, and if so, whether the first defendant had sufficiently justified why he was making the application more than a year after filing his Defence.
+1. Whether the disputed amendments were being sought at a late stage of the proceedings, and if so, whether the first defendant had sufficiently justified why he was making this application more than a year after filing his original defense.

-Third, the court considered whether the first defendant was effectively seeking a “second bite of the cherry” and whether the amendments would cause prejudice to the claimant that could not be compensated in costs.
-This required an evaluation of the procedural fairness of allowing the Defence to be reshaped after significant steps had already occurred, including the injunction and committal processes.
+3. Whether the first defendant was effectively seeking a "second bite of the cherry" and, if so, whether the amendments would cause prejudice to the plaintiff that could not be compensated in costs.

 How Did the Court Analyse the Issues?